aristanetworks/avd/docs/howto/inventory_organisation/README.md

 --8<--
 ```

 1. Platform controls which EOS features are available.
-Use `vEOS-lab` for virtual topologies.
+Use `cEOSLab` for virtual topologies.
 2. All spine loopbacks are allocated from this pool sequentially by node `id`.
 3. All spines share one BGP AS in an eBGP spine-leaf design.
 4. Each entry defines one spine.
 The `id` drives IP allocation and loopback numbering.